 Its all about requirements

-Database and application design efforts often focus on what the requirements are to deliver a certain level of response time for a given workload, to meet a defined set of availability requirements or be able to scale to a projected future growth requirement.
+Database and application design efforts often focus on the requirements to deliver a certain level of response time for a given workload, meet a defined set of availability requirements or to scale to future growth.
 This is understandable given that the bridge between non-functional requirements and the hardware and software infrastructure is usually defined, amongst other things, by a set of performance and availability related requirements.

 Once a system is implemented into production the design of the infrastructure and supporting processes determine how operationally efficient the system will be for the lifetime of the system.
 It is not uncommon to see operational processes being defined by what infrastructure is available instead of what infrastructure is required.